Director: Heidi Turchan, CALP, CDP

 Engage Their Brains! – Early Childhood

-Workshop including hands-on activities for supporting reading success.
-Topics covered include: brief overview of brain development during the first three years of life; learning styles and utilizing in a learning environment; alphabet activities; print awareness; phonological awareness; and incorporating materials to support these activities in the home or play areas.
+The workshop includes hands-on activities for supporting reading success.
+Topics covered include an overview of brain development during the first three years of life; learning styles and utilizing in a learning environment; alphabet activities; print awareness; phonological awareness; and incorporating materials to support these activities in the home or play areas.

 Early Childhood Phonological Awareness

-Curriculum materials and activities including: alphabetic and phonemic awareness strategies; structured review; multisensory reading, writing and spelling with phonetic and non-phonetic words; syllabication; and, guidance for lesson plans and classroom implementation.
+Curriculum materials and activities including alphabetic and phonemic awareness strategies; structured review; multisensory reading, writing and spelling with phonetic and non-phonetic words; syllabication; and, guidance for lesson plans and classroom implementation.
 15 SCECH available.
-Click here to view SCECH information in the MDE Catalog. $625 per person
+Click here to view SCECH information in the MDE Catalog. $695 per person.

 Picture This!
 Comprehension Strategies

-Curriculum materials and activities including: language processing theory; organization of expressive language; method and implementation of teaching reading comprehension through visualizing and spoken language.
-3 SCECH available.
-Click here to view SCECH information in the MDE Catalog. $275 per person
+Curriculum materials and activities including language processing theory; organization of expressive language; method and implementation of teaching reading comprehension through visualizing and spoken language.
+3 SCECH available. $275 per person

-Curriculum materials and activities including: syllables; rhymes; phonemes (sounds); and manipulating phonemes within words.
-[This course materials is also included in the Phonics Fundamentals courses] 3 SCECH available.
+Curriculum materials and activities including syllables; rhymes; phonemes (sounds); and manipulating phonemes within words.
+[This course material is also included in the Phonics Fundamentals courses] 3 SCECH available.

 An interactive workshop that will provide you with strategies for attacking unfamiliar multisyllabic words by recognizing syllable patterns, identifying correct vowel sounds, prefixes/suffixes and using syllable division rules.
 4 SCECH available.